rleibman/full-scala-stack/README.md

 plugin that let's you chose exactly what javascript libraries you want to wrap.

 ## semantic ui (https://react.semantic-ui.com/)
+I really like how the set of react components from the semantic library look and feel, it's very themable as well.
 Alternatives: https://material-ui.com/, https://react-bootstrap.github.io/, http://nikgraf.github.io/belle/#/?_k=dyoot9

+## How the app is put together

+### Configuring, compiling and running the app

 ## Here's how to do some common tasks